yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     git push --set-upstream origin feature/update-readme
     ```

-> Note: Because the changes had already been committed locally to the `main` branch in step 3, the changes already exist in the `feature/update-readme` branch - this is why we issue a `git push` immediately after branching from the local `main` branch.
+    > **Note**: Because the changes had already been committed locally to the `main` branch in step 3, the changes already exist in the `feature/update-readme` branch - this is why we issue a `git push` immediately after branching from the local `main` branch.

 6. Create a pull request to merge `feature/update-readme` into `main` in GitHub.
 Add the annotation `AB#2` in the description of the pull request to link it with the new Azure Boards issue in step 4.
 Note that the `Docker` build workflow executes as part of the status checks.
 Click on the `Merge pull request` button after the build completes successfully to merge the Pull Request into `main`

     !["Pull request for merging the feature/update-main branch into main"](../Media/hol-ex2-task3-step6-1.png "Create pull request")

-> Note: Under normal circumstances, this pull request would be reviewed by someone other than the author of the pull request.
+    > **Note**: Under normal circumstances, this pull request would be reviewed by someone other than the author of the pull request.
 For now, use your administrator privileges to force merge of the pull request.

 7. Observe in Azure Boards that the Issue is appropriately linked to the GitHub comment.

     !["The Update README.md issue with the comment from the pull request created in step 6 linked"](../Media/hol-ex2-task3-step7-1.png "Azure Boards Issue")

 ## Exercise 3: Monitoring and Logging in Azure